CristinaMa0917/knowledge_augmented_bert/README.md

 # knowledge_augmented_bert

+PS: text here means search query from the input of users.

 Pretrain bert with text-classification task and traditional masked word prediction task.
 In this way, text embedding with knowledge level augmentation can be derived from the specificly designed BERT.